danieagle/adare-net/Doc/adare_net.md

   * lib start:

     * ~~~ada
-      start_adare_net;  -- need be the first operation in the program, and before first use of Adare_Net.
+      start_adare_net;  -- Need be the first operation in the program, and before -- first use of Adare_Net.
       ~~~